Is your printer spying on you?

 Printer stenography studies the history of printers and copiers.
 This branch of forensic science uses digital clues to tell which machine printed a certain document and what time it was printed.

-After printer forensics outed Reality Winner as a government whistle-blower in 2018, people looked twice at their office printers…and activists scrambled for software encryption solutions.
+Printer forensics outed Reality Winner as a government whistle-blower in 2018.
+As a result, people looked twice at their office printers.
+In addition, activists looked for software encryption solutions.

-The makers of color copiers first used the Machine Identification Code in the mid-1980s to stop counterfeiters.
+The Machine Identification Code was introduced in the mid-1980s to stop counterfeiters.

 The Machine Identification Code